What is a UPC?

 - It is 12 digits long.
 A valid UPC-A code should be 12 digits long.
 However, a certain percentage of them are only 11 digits.
 Why?
 Because the retailer/seller didn’t enter them properly, probably.
 However, MOST of the time, it seems that they have simply omitted a leading zero.
 For example, see this page for UPC 27077072143.
 This UPC is only 11 digits long, but we still get results because a lot of sellers evidently think the ‘0’ on the beginning isn’t necessary (it is).
 It’s also quite possible that Excel or some other software has stripped off the leading zero.
 Compare when we add a zero: UPC 027077072143.
 We get the exact same product, but much better results, from more retailers.
 So if you are a seller and you want your products to be found, you are highly advised to make sure the UPC is 12 digits long.
 By the way, a 13-digit UPC (or EAN – European/International Article number), for US products, is just the UPC-A with an additional 0 on the beginning (the ‘0’ is the US country code), and yields the same checksum, so that is why 12-digit UPCs persist in the US, though we are looking at how to support both 12- and 13-digit codes, and European products too.

 - The rightmost checksum digit validates properly.
-We won’t go into an explanation here of how to calculate the checksum, we will add a checksum validation tool in the near future (check out the page linked below on UPC validity), but the main point is that the rightmost digit in a UPC should be a digit that validates the rest of the digits in the UPC.
+We won’t go into an explanation here of how to calculate the checksum, you can check out our UPC validation page for that, but the main point is that the rightmost digit in a UPC should be a digit that validates the rest of the digits in the UPC.
 By passing it through a simple algorithm, a particular combination of digits in the UPC produces a particular checksum digit and so although not perfect, this can verify whether there is a digit wrong somewhere.